-- 3.3.1 In setting and reviewing the Scheme's investment strategy at least annually, the Trustee and the Investment Committee assess the key risks relevant to the DC section.
-These risks include: inflation, currency risk, the impact of market movements in the period prior to retirement, suitability of the default strategy and self-select options, returns on the Scheme's investments relative to Reference Portfolios, liquidity risk (including in relation to illiquid private market assets), operational risk and market risk including equity, interest rate risk and credit risk. - 3.3.2 The Trustee has put in place a structure both to monitor these risks and to take action to mitigate them when the Trustee believes it appropriate to do so.
-The role of USSIM is key here in providing the Trustee with regular quantitative and qualitative assessments of all of the investment-related risks detailed in paragraph 3.3.1 and in implementing appropriate mitigation strategies within its delegated mandate.
+- 3.3.1 In setting and reviewing the Scheme's investment strategy at least annually, the Trustee Board and the Investment Committee assess the key risks relevant to the DC section.
+These risks include: inflation, currency risk, the impact of market movements in the period prior to retirement, suitability of the default strategy and self-select options, returns on the Scheme's investments relative to their benchmarks, liquidity risk (including in relation to illiquid private market assets), operational risk and market risk including equity, interest rate and credit risk. - 3.3.2 The Trustee has put in place a structure both to monitor these risks and to take action to mitigate them when the Trustee believes it appropriate to do so.
+The role of USSIM is to provide the Trustee with regular assessments of all relevant investment-related risks and in implementing appropriate mitigation strategies.